archi-Doc/BigMachines/README.md

 }
 ```

-To improve response and share resource, heavy task should not be done at once, but divided into several smaller task.
+To improve response and share resource, heavy task should not be done at once, but divided into several smaller tasks.